01011010101/OW2-Superbots/README.md

 - INVISIBILITY!: Turns all enemies invisible for 10 seconds.
 - WORLD ON FIRE: Burns all players on the map for 12 seconds.
 - STAY AWHILE AND LISTEN: Puts players 20m in line of sight to sleep for 10 seconds.
-- HACKED!!!: Hacks players within 30m and through walls for 7 seconds.
+- HACKED!!!: Hacks players within 30m and through walls for 7 seconds.<br>

 ## Heroes